 NenoCase can be purged with different gases used for measurements under different atmospheres.

 A digital camera with a custom-made stand is an optional NenoCase accessory that allows precise optical AFM tip navigation on the sample surface.
 The camera control is integrated directly into the NenoView software which enables long working distance.

 LiteScope load-lock mechanism provides the possibility of loading samples and probes into LiteScope using a standard SEM air-lock / load-lock sample transfer system.

 Load lock is an optional accessory for LiteScope, which enables quick and easy sample and/or AFM probe exchange without the need for disrupting the high vacuum in the SEM chamber.

 The semi-automatic loading system consists of two adaptation arms:

 Key Features/ Advantages

-LiteScope is compatible with many standard SEM stubs; nevertheless, custom stubs, sample holders or a variety of specialized tools can be tailored for specific AFM-in-SEM applications.
+LiteScope is compatible with many standard SEM stubs; nevertheless, custom stubs, sample holders, or a variety of specialized tools can be tailored for specific AFM-in-SEM applications.

-AFM-in-SEM approach gives an access to measurements and applications that were not possible with separate AFM and SEM systems.
-All the way from heated/cooled stage for e.g. life-science applications to micro tensile tester for e.g. characterization of metals – let us know about your requirements to be able to take full advantage of the AFM-in-SEM concept.
+AFM-in-SEM approach gives access to measurements and applications that were not possible with separate AFM and SEM systems.
+All the way from heated/cooled stage for e.g. life-science applications to a micro tensile tester for e.g. characterization of metals – let us know about your requirements to be able to take full advantage of the AFM-in-SEM concept.